kpsdev1/Fitness-365/README.md

  #### Contact Page
 ![This is a wireframe of the homepage](readme-docs/Wireframes/contact-wireframe.png)

-* Just to mention, the membership tab, when clicked brings you to the section of the homepage that has the memembership information, hence why i did   not create wireframe for it.
+* Just to mention, the membership tab, when clicked brings you to the section of the homepage that has the membership information, hence why i did   not create wireframe for it.

 ### Color Scheme
  The color scheme for the website was kept simple with black, grey and white which allows for high contrast between the text and background color.